wmcbrine/wmcbrine.github.io/tivo/TCD.md

 ### 3.5 Update Procedure

-When any information about a TCM changes, the affected TCM should switch back to high- frequency mode (again for 30 seconds, just as upon startup) broadcasting several packets containing the new information.
+When any information about a TCM changes, the affected TCM should switch back to high-frequency mode (again for 30 seconds, just as upon startup) broadcasting several packets containing the new information.
 This will allow the changes to propagate quickly to any other TCMs participating in broadcast-based discovery.
 In order to also propagate the changes to those